MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/player-encryption-services.md

 ## Using a policy enforcement

-[API Policies](https://playfab.com/blog/permission-policies/) can now be used to enforce that either:
+[API Policies](https://playfab.com/blog/permission-policies/) can now be used to enforce either:

-- A client request is an encrypted payload.
+- That a client request is an encrypted payload.
-- A client request contains signed headers.
+- That a client request contains signed headers.

 Even *without* using the policy enforcement, if an encrypted payload is sent (or the headers are sent), they will be validated and an error will occur if they are not properly formed.

 To create a policy to require headers on a specific **API**, use a *Deny* statement.
-This creates a policy requiring headers on *all* calls you can place that *aren't* permitted by the *Allow* statement.
+This creates a policy requiring headers on *all* calls you can place that aren't permitted by the *Allow* statement.

 Policy statements have a property called **ApiConditions**. **ApiConditions** contains a property called **HasSignatureOrEncryption** which is an enum with three possible values: